wanderdust/newsletter/content/posts/014_using_pg_bouncer/index.md

 ### Credentials
 Next thing is to create the `userlist.txt` auth file.
 This file contains the list of users allowed in.

 Create a new user/password.
-Note that this user is pgbouncer specific and has nothing to do with the postgres user.
+Note that this user is pgbouncer specific and has nothing to do with the postgres database user.

 For example add this username and password to `userlist.txt`.